Creating an Access Control Policy

 • Access: Select one of the following options:

-• Block Traffic: This deny the up-stream traffic.
+• Block Traffic: This denies the upstream traffic.

-• Protocol: Select the protocol which you wish to use for the new traffic rule, from the Protocol drop down list.
-Following are the list of protocols available for use.
+• Protocol: Select the protocol that you wish to use for the new traffic rule, from the protocol drop-down list.
+The following is a list of protocols available for use.

 • TCP: Transmission Control Protocol.